 Are you a student?

-Students for Best Evidence is a great resource for students or anyone interested in learning more about evidence-based medicine.
+You may also be interested in Students for Best Evidence, which is a great resource for students or anyone interested in learning more about evidence-based medicine.
 It also offers opportunities for students to contribute.
-Please get in touch with Selina Ryan-Vig (firstname.lastname@example.org) at Cochrane UK for further details.
+Please get in touch with Selina Ryan-Vig (email@example.com) at Cochrane UK for further details.

 Do you speak a language other than English?
 Can you help us with occasional translation?
 When our authors are working on their systematic reviews they frequently identify trials published in languages other than English or another language they speak.
 As the range of international databases we search on behalf of authors has expanded over the years, the number of non-English language papers encountered has steadily increased.
 These papers need to be assessed for eligibility for potential inclusion in our reviews and, if they meet the necessary criteria, have data and other information extracted.
 For this we need a pool of volunteers, with a wide range of languages, whom we can call on from time to time.
 Please get in touch if you are interested in getting involved in this way.